Principle 6 - Our policy on voting and voting disclosure

 In the event that we vote our clients' shares against a resolution at a UK shareholder meeting, we use best endeavours to discuss this with the company beforehand and explain the reasons.
 We use reasonable endeavours to do so in respect of abstentions.

 We do not currently offer a stock lending service to our customers.
 Certain customers separately arrange the lending of stock held in their name.
 Should a customer have stock out on loan it is their responsibility to make arrangements for it to be recalled should they wish voting to occur.
-However, in certain circumstances, where there may be a significantly sensitive and contentious vote, SLI may request the stock of a company to be recalled from loan so that it may be voted in line with our instruction.
+However, in certain circumstances, where there may be a significantly sensitive and contentious vote, ESG may request the stock of a company to be recalled from loan so that it may be voted in line with our instruction.

 We disclose our global voting records on our website.